 Check out these pet-care tips from Dr. Barron.
 Schedule your pet’s wellness exam at our Little Rock animal clinic by filling out an appointment request form here or by calling us at (501) 224-6998.

 Your pet ages six to ten years for every year that you age.
-Because of this, it’s important that he or she receive an animal wellness exam consistently to ensure optimal health.
-Shackleford Road of Little Rock recommends that your middle-aged or senior pet receives this comprehensive exam twice yearly to help your feline and canine families stay together as long as possible.
-During the early months, it’s advised that your pet see a veterinarian every month, whereas the average healthy adult animal can anticipate a once-yearly check-up.
+Because of this, it’s important that he or she consistently receive an animal wellness exam to ensure optimal health.
+At SRVC, we recommend that your middle-aged or senior pet receive this comprehensive exam twice yearly to help your feline and canine families stay together as long as possible.

 If your pet is due for any vaccinations, this will also take place during the annual pet exam.
-Laboratory work, such as testing for heartworms or kidney functioning, may also take place.
+Laboratory work, such as testing for heartworms or kidney function, may also take place.

 When a disease or condition is noticed in its early stages, steps can often be taken to prevent irreversible damage, thereby increasing the chances of successful outcome.
 Additionally, combating problems before they escalate to the point that you notice them is often far less time-intensive and costly than waiting until it impacts the pet’s quality of life.